mnemonic-bit/BTRCP/README.md

 # BTRCP

-BTRCP is a backup-command that can be used to copy files and folders facilitating the BTRFS file system as a target storage.
+BTRCP is a backup script that can be used to copy files and folders facilitating the BTRFS file system as a target storage.
 Its main features are

 * BTRFS support of the target storage device
 * uses rsync to copy the actual data
 * can create TAR archives instead of writing the backup to a file system
 * supports SSH for remote backups

+It is currently designed to run on Linux systems, where the client needs the following commands accessible in its PATH:

+* rsync
+* mkdir
+* stat
+* ssh client

+The target-machine, if BTRCP is used to backup files to a different server, needs the following commands accessible in its path

+* ssh server enabled
+* rsync host enabled
+* stat
+* btrfs (if the corresponding strategy is used for backup)

+It might also work on Windows with a Cmder or Cygwin installed.
+This has to be verified.

 ## How to install this script